Dimapur Jain Temple

-Dimapur Jain Temple is mainly known for a Jain Temple in Dimapur which is built in 1947.
-The temple is located on Jain Temple Road and has Lord Mahavira as its Moolnayak.
+Dimapur Jain Temple is a Jain temple in Dimapur, which was built in 1947.
+The temple is located on Jain Temple Road and has Lord Mahavira as its Moolnayak (primary deity).
 The temple is under the aegis of the SD Jain Samaj Dimapur.

 History

 In the pre-independent India, most of the Jain families were settled in Kohima.
 All these families belonged to the Digambara sect.
 In 1920, eight Sethi families, who were non-Naga Settlers, built the first Jain temple in Kohima.
 However, these families moved to Dimapur in 1944 due to the Japanese invasion during World War II.
 These families then built the Dimapur Jain Temple, SD Jain School, and SD Jain Charitable Hospital.
-The most prominent among these were Shri Phulchand Sethi, Shri Jethmal Sethi, Shri Kanhaiyalal Sethi, Hardev Sethi, Hiralal Sethi, and Shri Mangilal Chabra.
-Shri Phulchand Sethi was the first secretary of the SD Jain Samaj, Dimapur, and held this post till 1976.
-Shri Udayram Ji Chabra was the first president of the SD Jain Samaj followed by Shri Jethmal Sethi.
+The most prominent among these were Phulchand Sethi, Jethmal Sethi, Kanhaiyalal Sethi, Hardev Sethi, Hiralal Sethi, and Mangilal Chabra.
+Phulchand Sethi was the first secretary of the SD Jain Samaj, Dimapur, and held this post till 1976.
+Udayram Ji Chabra was the first president of the SD Jain Samaj followed by Jethmal Sethi.